kvatrom/ai-workshop-vibe-coding-pdf-search/docs/CodeStyleDoc.md

 - Maintain docs/DiaryLogDoc.md as a chronological log of prompts, decisions, errors, rollbacks, and reasoning.
 Add an entry for each meaningful change or incident.
 - When codifying a new convention, add an entry here in a short, actionable form and reference any supporting tooling change.

+Repository Layout
+- data/pdfs: Local PDF drop folder for indexing.
+Keep .gitkeep; actual PDFs are ignored by git by default.

 Review Checklist (Quick)
 - [ ] Names and intent are clear.
 - [ ] Methods/classes are small and focused; immutability preferred.